Understand ableism, unconscious bias, and microaggressions – or face the consequences

 What is a microaggression?

-While improper or insulting behavior can be obvious at times, other digs do not stand out as much.
-Rather, these microaggressions are put-downs or negative interactions that casually make their way into the everyday lives of people belonging to marginalized groups.
+While improper or insulting behavior can sometimes be obvious, other digs do not stand out as much.
+Rather, these microaggressions are put-downs or negative interactions that casually enter the everyday lives of people belonging to marginalized groups.

 Many microaggressions occur in the choice of language people commonly use.
-For instance, making a statement such as “You’re so OCD” to someone who triple-checks her work may imply unnecessary carefulness, but it also jabs at people who suffer from the disorder.
+For instance, you might make a statement such as, “You’re so OCD” to someone who triple-checks her work.
+This may imply unnecessary carefulness.
+However, it also jabs at people who actually suffer from the disorder.

 While not as in-your-face as some prejudicial actions, resist the temptation to write microaggressions off as not a big deal.
-People facing microaggressions often experience many in a day, and these small negative interactions add up to create an overall negative experience.
+People facing microaggressions often experience many daily, and these small negative interactions create an overall negative experience.

 “HR should be concerned about microaggressions because while they may seem subtle, the impact is not for those on the receiving end.
-Those who are targeted by them, if it happens often, may look to leave the company or remain but become disengaged and less likely to speak up,” says David Weisenfeld, J.D., legal editor at XpertHR.
+Those who they target, if it happens often, may look to leave the company or remain but become disengaged and less likely to speak up,” says David Weisenfeld, J.D., legal editor at XpertHR.

 Taking action against ableism, unconscious bias, and microaggressions

 Businesses benefit when employees feel like they belong.
-These workers are engaged, are absent less often, speak well of their employer to others, experience less stress, and stay with the company longer than counterparts who see themselves as outsiders.
+These workers are engaged and absent less often.
+Furthermore, they speak well of their employer to others.
+As a result, they experience less stress and stay with the company longer than counterparts who see themselves as outsiders.

-Likewise, it is in a company’s best interest to seek a heterogeneous staff — and not simply for public image.
-Diversity offers a higher collective intelligence and multiple approaches to decision-making and problem-solving.
+Likewise, seeking a heterogeneous staff is in a company’s best interest—and not simply for public image.
+Diversity offers higher collective intelligence and multiple approaches to decision-making and problem-solving.

 Because ableism, unconscious bias, and microaggressions threaten these business advantages, organizations need to work on eliminating them.
 A good start is realizing that even “nice” people sometimes say or do things that negatively affect coworkers.